-Our 2 dogs love boondocking with us!
-They generally have more freedom when we’re boondocking than when we are at an RV park because there aren’t as many rules for them.
+Our two dogs love boondocking with us!
+They generally have more freedom when we’re boondocking than at an RV park because there aren’t as many rules for them.

-As long as there are no rules against it, we generally allow our dogs to be off-leash when there aren’t other campers close by.
+As long as there are no rules against it, we generally allow our dogs to be off-leash when other campers aren’t nearby.
 They love playing fetch and running to get the zoomies out!

-If your dog is well-behaved and won’t run off, you can do the same.
-If there is a family camping close by with children, consider leashing your dog.
+You can do the same if your dog is well-behaved and won’t run off.
+Consider leashing your dog if a family is camping close by with children.
 Just because your dog is friendly doesn’t mean that the kids won’t be scared of them.

 Be mindful of extreme temperatures

-If you’re boondocking in either extremely hot or cold temperatures, be extra mindful of your pet and their needs.
-If it’s very hot, then especially make sure they have access to all the water they want.
+If you’re boondocking in either extremely hot or cold temperatures, be extra mindful of your pet and its needs.
+If it’s very hot, ensure they have access to all the water they want.
 We even like to give our dogs an ice cube for them to play with sometimes.

-Don’t leave your pets alone in your RV for very long and be mindful when you do.
-A lot of National Parks don’t allow dogs so we try to explore those early in the day before it gets too hot for the dogs to be left alone.
+Don’t leave your pets alone in your RV for very long, and be mindful when you do.
+Many National Parks don’t allow dogs, so we try to explore those early in the day before it gets too hot for the dogs to be left alone.